 Electromagnetic waves whose electric field uniformly rotates along the signal path.
 Broadcasts used by Intelsat and other international satellites use circular, not horizontally or vertically polarized waves as are common in North American and European transmissions

 A circuit that removes the dispersion waveform from the downlink signal.

 Satellite receiver outputs that have the energy dispersal waveform removed.
 Unclamped outputs are often required as input to a decoder.

 A cable for transmitting high-frequency electrical signals with low loss.
-It is composed of an internal conducting wire surrounded by an insulating dielectric which is further protected by a metal shield.
-The impedance of coax is a product of the radius of the central conductor, the radius of the shield and the dielectric constant of the insulation.
-In most satellite and SMATV systems, coax impedance is 75 ohms.
+It is composed of an internal conducting wire surrounded by an insulating dielectric further protected by a metal shield.
+The impedance of coax is a product of the radius of the central conductor, the radius of the shield, and the dielectric constant of the insulation.
+In most satellite and SMATV systems, the coax impedance is 75 ohms.

 Colour Sync Burst:

-A burst of 8 to 11 cycles in the 4.43361875 MHz (PAL) or 3.579545 MHz ( NTSC) colour subcarrier frequency.
-This waveform is located on the back porch of each horizontal blanking pulse during colour transmissions.
-It serves to synchronize the colour subcarrier’s oscillator with that of the transmitter in order to recreate the raw colour signals.
+A burst of 8 to 11 cycles in the 4.43361875 MHz (PAL) or 3.579545 MHz ( NTSC) color subcarrier frequency.
+This waveform is located on the back porch of each horizontal blanking pulse during color transmissions.
+It serves to synchronize the color subcarrier’s oscillator with that of the transmitter to recreate the raw color signals.

 Common Interface (CI) is a PCMCIA slot in the satellite receiver in which CAM’scan be put.
 All multicrypt-receivers use Common Interfaces.